16 ways to refresh old, stale and soggy food

 Stop your lettuce from losing its crunch (or your spinach from going slimy) by separating the leaves.
 Then, put them in an airtight container with a piece of kitchen roll over the top.

-Pop the container in the fridge, making sure you change the kitchen roll every couple of days.
+Pop the container in the fridge and change the kitchen roll every couple of days.
 This is what soaks up all the moisture and keeps the leaves fresh.
 You can keep leaves fresh for up to 10 days with this method.

-And if your lettuce is still attached to its root, one Save the Student reader suggested putting it root-first into a jar of water.
+And if the lettuce is still attached to its root, one Save the Student reader suggested putting it root-first into a jar of water.

 There's nothing worse than a soggy cucumber.
-But the good news is that while the ends might look like they've seen better days, you'll usually find that the middle is still good.
+But the good news is that while the ends might look like they've seen better days, you could still find that the middle is edible.

-On hard cheeses, if it's grey, blue or white mould and it's sitting on the surface, it can be cut off with a knife.
+On hard cheeses, if it's grey, blue or white mould and it's sitting on the surface, it can be cut off with a knife (don't scrape it as this can cause the mould to spread).
 However, if it's red or yellow mould, don't eat the cheese.

 If you do cut off a bit of mould but it still affects the taste of the rest of the cheese, you'll need to throw it out.